Top things to do in Perth on a budget

 Whether your budget is modest, middling or massive, here are five low-cost, quintessentially Perth experiences that’ll make your trip unforgettable.

 - February 2018

-A kaleidoscope of colours awaits you within the sapphire blue depths of Mettam’s Pool.
-Only 10 minutes from Perth, this small patch of ocean is protected by a reef which allows you to swim and snorkel with a variety of marine creatures in calm waters.
-You’ll discover rock pools with tiny creatures dotted along the beach and see coral reach for the sky.
-The tranquil environment also provides the opportunity to paddle board and kayak.
+Snorkel the underwater wonderland at Mettam’s PoolA kaleidoscope of colourful fish, anemones and starfish await you at the pristine, protected Mettam’s Pool.
+Considered one of Perth’s best metropolitan snorkelling spots, this small patch of ocean is sheltered by a reef, which usually means calm water and clear views of its underwater residents.
+Rock pools containing tiny creatures abound, and the tranquil conditions make it a great place to paddleboard and kayak too.
 Take a picnic and eat under the shady pergola or on the lush grass area.
-Ramps, bathrooms, showers and a drink fountain are all close by and available for public use, and there are several cafes within walking distance.
+Ramps, bathrooms, showers and a drinking fountain are all close by and there are several cafes within walking distance.

 Location: 330 West Coast Drive, North Beach

 Elizabeth Quay: the heart of the waterfrontCelebrating Perth’s love affair with the Swan River, Elizabeth Quay has transformed the city’s foreshore.
 The lively waterfront precinct is abuzz with play areas, promenades, public art, and places to eat and drink.
 Take the Public Art Walk and discover beautiful mosaics, striking installations, nocturnal light displays and sculptures such as the majestic 'First Contact' by renowned Nyungar artist Laurel Nannup.
 The interactive BHP Water Park will delight kids of all ages with its dancing water jets and illumination.

 From Elizabeth Quay, you can catch the ferry to South Perth (a 10-minute trip costing less than AUD $5) and the much-loved Perth Zoo.